wemgl/dalia/README.md

 A small commandline utility for creating shell aliases to change directories quickly without needing to type `cd`.

 ## Configuration
 Dalia requires a configuration file in order to run properly.
-The file should contain a list of paths, and any optional custom names, to create aliases for.
-All paths provided to `dalia` must be absolute paths, anything else is invalid.
+Dalia expects the configuration file to be at `$HOME/.dalia/config` by default.
+The file should contain a list of absolute paths, and any optional custom names at the start of the line, to create all aliases.
+Finally, all configured paths must be absolute paths—anything else is invalid.

+### Custom Alias Names
-Aliases can have a custom name assigned to them by surrounding them with square brackets (`[` & `]`) and including them at the beginning of the line.
-If dalia doesn't find a custom name for a particular directory, then the alias will be the lowercase basename of the path (e.g. `/some/absolute/path` yields an alias named `path`).
+Aliases can have a custom name assigned to them, just surround whatever text you want with square brackets (`[` & `]`) and include it at the beginning of the line.
+If dalia doesn't find a custom name for a particular directory, then the alias will be the lowercase basename of the absolute path (e.g. `/some/absolute/path` yields an alias named `path`).

-#### Sample Configuration File
+#### Configuration File Example
+Here's an example of a configuration file that `dalia` would load from `$HOME/dalia/config`:
 ```
 [workspace]~/Documents/workspace
 ~/Desktop